jibsen/solarized_minimal/README.md

 TextMate Compatibility
 ----------------------

-This theme should work with [TextMate](http://macromates.com/) as well, except for the selection highlight.
+This scheme should work with [TextMate](http://macromates.com/) as well, except for the selection highlight.

 TextMate only allows you to set the background color of selections (the